trackmania-rl/tmrl/readme/get_started.md

 #### Profiling / optimization:
 If you see many warnings complaining about time-steps timing out, this means your computer struggles at running the AI and trackmania in parallel.
-Try reducing the trackmania graphics to the minimum (in particular, try setting the maximum fps to 30, but not much less than this, because screenshots are captured at 20 fps)
+Try reducing the trackmania graphics to the minimum (in particular, try setting the maximum fps to 30, but not much less than this, because screenshots are captured at 20 fps).
-_(NB: seeing these warnings once at each environment reset is normal, this is because we purposefully sleep when the car is waiting for green light)._

-In the `Graphics` tab of the TM20 settings, ensure that the resolution is 958 * 488 pixels for the LIDAR environment and 256 * 128 pixels for the raw screenshot environment.
+In the `Graphics` tab of the TM20 settings, make sure that the resolution is 958 * 488 pixels for the LIDAR environment and 256 * 128 pixels for the raw screenshot environment.

 The `Input` setting for gamepads must be the default.